ANCSLEEP BLOG

 Establish a sleep routine in 4 steps

 According to a 2016 CDC press release, 1 in 3 American adults don't get enough sleep.
-The American Academy of Sleep Medicine and the Sleep Research Society recommending that adults aged 18-60 get at least 7 or more hours of shut-eye per night.
+The American Academy of Sleep Medicine and the Sleep Research Society recommends that adults aged 18-60 get at least 7 or more hours of shut-eye per night.
 However, with more than a third of Americans getting less than the recommended 7 hours, our nation is sorely lacking in quality slumber.

-In response to this finding, Wayne Giles, M.D. and director of the CDC's Division of Population Health, remarked, "Lifestyle changes such as going to bed at the same time each night; rising at the same time each morning; and turning off or removing televisions, computers, mobile devices from the bedroom, can help people get the healthy sleep they need."
+In response to this finding, Wayne Giles, M.D. and director of the CDC's Division of Population Health, remarked, "Lifestyle changes such as going to bed at the same time each night, rising at the same time each morning, and turning off or removing televisions, computers, mobile devices from the bedroom, can help people get the healthy sleep they need."

 Giles' suggestions inspired us to share 4 steps towards achieving better sleep at night by establishing a sleep routine.
 With so many Americans struggling to get consistent, healthy sleep, we hope that these tips will act as motivators to create wholesome lifestyle habits that will set the stage for better and longer nights of quality rest.